static-analysis-engineering/codehawk/CodeHawk/CHJ/jdksummaries/README.md

 Postconditions are represented in MathML.

 ### Safety conditions
-Expressions thrown can be associated with safety conditions, whose conjunction, if true, ensures that the exception is not thrown.
+Exceptions thrown can be associated with safety conditions, whose conjunction, if true, ensures that the exception is not thrown.
 Safety conditions are also expressed in MathML.